 Uterine cancer develops from the upper part of the uterus, the uterine body (corpus).
 Hence the name corpuscular carcinoma.
 Unlike many other cancers, uterine cancer usually does not develop from the muscle layer, but from the lining that lines the uterus inside (endometrium).
 Experts then speak of endometrial carcinoma.

-Until the menopause (menopause), the uterine lining renewed regularly.
+Until the menopause, the uterine lining renewed regularly.
 Every month, the upper layers are rejected and expelled with the menstrual period.
 During menopause, there are changes in the mucosa.
 Individual cells can transform into cancer cells through genetic modification (mutation) - an endometrial carcinoma develops.

-Cervical cancer is not allowed cervical cancer (Cervical carcinoma).
+Uterine cancer is not allowed Uterine cancer (Uterine carcinoma).
 This develops from the lower part of the uterus.
 Both types of cancer differ in terms of early diagnosis, diagnosis and treatment.

-Another difference to uterine cancer: vaccine against HPV viruses (human papillopmavirus) is only for the prevention of cervical cancer.
+Another difference to uterine cancer: vaccine against HPV viruses (human papillopmavirus) is only for the prevention of Uterine cancer.
 It offers no protection against uterine cancer.

 Uterine cancer is difficult to recognize in its early stages as it usually causes no symptoms.
 For this reason, attention should be paid to the smallest abnormalities.
 The first indication of uterine cancer is usually an unusual one Bleeding from the vagina on.
 Especially if it occurs outside the menstrual period or after menopause, women should consult a doctor immediately.

 Also one unusually long bleedingshould be clarified by the gynecologist.